 - 1. Canned Fruits and Vegetables USDA Grade A - 2.
 Fresh Fruits and Vegetables #1 Quality - 3.
-Poultry USDA Grade A or better.
-All fresh poultry is to be washed before cooking - 4.
+Poultry USDA Grade A or better. - 4.
 Beef USDA Choice or better.
-Beef should be tender with a minimum of fat - 5.
+Lean cuts should be selected and cooking methods that promote tenderness used. - 5.
 Pork USDA #1 or better.
-Pork should be tender with a minimum of fat - 6.
-Ground Meats (beef, pork, poultry) shall not exceed twenty (20) percent fat by weight - 7.
-Fish All fish and seafood products shall be of comparable quality to USDA guidelines for beef and poultry - 8.
+Lean cuts should be selected and cooking methods that promote tenderness used. - 6.
+Ground Meats (beef, pork, and poultry) shall not exceed 20 percent fat by weight. - 7.
+Fish All fish and seafood products shall be of comparable quality to USDA guidelines for beef and poultry. - 8.
 Eggs (or pasteurized eggs) USDA Grade A or better - 9.
 Milk and milk products (fluid or dry) pasteurized and USDA Grade A - 10.
 Salt Iodized